s3afroze/automate-my-tabs/README.md

 ## Built With
 Python 2.7
 Libraries used:
-1. webbrowser
+1. webbrowser - to open websites on your browser.
-2. pyperclip
+2. pyperclip - to extract content from your clipboard.
-3. sys
+3. sys - to extract content from command-prompt/terminal.

 ## Authors
 Shahzeb Afroze - redditor/student

 ## License
+Licensed under GNU General Public License v3.0. - afl-3.0

 ## Acknowledgments
 Automate the boring stuff